boylett/Philips-Hue-PHP/README.md

 `phhueapp://sdk/login/3jExmQ1pxQk1FT5Dekx01YX9HUc1dkbG53VHpBOGVOcUpSUMHa085Wmc4T0=`

 Simply remove `phhueapp://sdk/login/` and you have your token!
-The last character may be `%3D` - you can replace this with `=`

 ### Initialization
 When you have everything you need, simply initialize the class like so: